WfHit/Udacity_CarND/Term1/CarND-LaneLines-P1/WRITEUP.md

 ---

-### Reflection
+## Reflection

 ###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+Describe my pipeline.
+As part of the description, explain how I modified the draw_lines() function.

-My pipeline consisted of 6 steps:
+**My pipeline consisted of 6 steps:**
-First, I converted the images to grayscale.
+*First, I converted the images to grayscale.*
 ![alt text][grayscale_image]
-Then I used Gaussian smoohing to reduce noise in the images.
+*Then I used Gaussian smoohing to reduce noise in the images.*
 ![alt text][blur_image]
-The third step is about using the Canny image detection algorithm to find 'object' boundaries in the images.
+*The third step is about using the Canny image detection algorithm to find 'object' boundaries in the images.*
 ![alt text][canny_image]
-In the fourth step I used a polyline to isolate the region of interest (trapezoid).
-I had to do some fine tuning to find a good compromise here.
+*In the fourth step I used a polyline to isolate the region of interest (trapezoid).
+I had to do some fine tuning to find a good compromise here.*
 ![alt text][masked_image]
-The fourth step uses the Hough Trasform to identify the lines in the Region of Interest.
+*The fourth step uses the Hough Trasform to identify the lines in the Region of Interest.*
 ![alt text][line_image]
-In the last step I stacked the image with lines on top of the original image.
+*In the last step I stacked the image with lines on top of the original image.*
 ![alt text][final_image]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function for doing the following: